 SlicePay is a digital payment platform for students to purchase products on credit without collateral.
-Using SlicePay college students can avail everyday products and services by making flexible monthly payments.
+Using SlicePay college students can avail themselves of everyday products and services by making flexible monthly payments.

 The WebEngage Effect

-To begin with speeding up the process time between step one and three and increase the overall conversions, SlicePay segmented users into two groups:
+To begin with, speeding up the processing time between step one and three and increase the overall conversions, SlicePay segmented users into two groups:

 Segment #1.
 Signed up but didn’t apply (for credit limit).

 They created separate workflows catering to these broad segments of users.
 The workflows automated the communication based on triggers, user actions, and conditions across the user lifecycle.